Undergraduate Research Fellows Program

 Students accepted into the program:

-• Work directly with a faculty member on research projects involving religion, conflict, and peace
+• Work directly with a faculty member on research projects involving religion, conflict, and peace.

-• Take a special class with the Center's director
+• Take a special class with the Center's director.

-• Earn three credit hours
+• Earn three credit hours.

-• Receive a scholarship of $1,500
+• Qualify for a $1,500 scholarship.

-• Compete for research, travel, and conference funds
+• Compete for research, travel, and conference funds.

-Details
+Fellowship Details

-Fellows Seminar: In addition to the research placement, students accepted as CSRC Undergraduate Research Fellows will be required to register for a special three-credit class in the fall semester (REL 494: Inquiry into Religion and Conflict).
+Students accepted as CSRC Undergraduate Research Fellows will be required to register for a special three-credit class in the fall semester (REL 494: Inquiry into Religion and Conflict).

-• The fellows seminar meets on Thursday afternoons from 3–5 p.m. to explore the dynamics of religion and conflict from a comparative and interdisciplinary perspective.
+• The seminar meets on Thursday afternoons from 3–5 p.m. to explore the dynamics of religion and conflict from a comparative and interdisciplinary perspective.

 • Regular writing assignments will be detailed in the course syllabus.